-- 3.1 Supporting family in raising children with hearing impairment: Facilitating availing of concessions, facilities and scholarship & other benefits - 3.2 Encouraging family acceptance of listening devices and ensuring its regular use - 3.3 Supporting family in fostering and developing communication and language - 3.4 Family counseling. - 3.5 Encouraging family involvement in educational programme and submit with brief reflections.
+- 3.1 Supporting family in raising children with hearing impairment: Facilitating availing of concessions, facilities and scholarship & other benefits - 3.2 Encouraging family acceptance of listening devices and ensuring its regular use - 3.3 Supporting family in fostering and developing communication and language - 3.4 Family counseling. - 3.5 Encouraging family involvement in educational programme

+COURSE WORK/FIELD ENGAGEMENT/PRACTICUM:

+$\hfill\Box$ Compile five activities that could be undertaken to foster parents acceptance of

+their

+child's impairment

-Using the activities that could be undertaken to loster parents acceptance of their child's impairment ☐ Select a tool to measure parent's self-efficacy and administer it on three parents
+$\ \square$ Select a tool to measure parent's self-efficacy and administer it on three parents

+and

-- ☐ Attend a parent meeting of a special school and report tips provided for fostering parent advocacy - MODE OF TRANSACTION& Evaluation: Lecture cum Demonstration, Role Play, Inviting parents as speakers for sharing experiences, Assignments, Tests
+- submit with brief reflections. - ☐ Attend a parent meeting of a special school and report tips provided for fostering parent advocacy - MODE OF TRANSACTION& Evaluation: Lecture cum Demonstration, Role Play, Inviting parents as speakers for sharing experiences, Assignments